Daycare in your home

 If you are thinking of setting up a daycare business, you should also know about municipal, provincial, territorial, and federal laws and regulations that could affect you.
-You can get information from municipal offices, provincial or territorial ministries, or applicable Government of Canada departments and agencies.
-Often, local chambers of commerce and boards of trade will offer help to new businesses.
+You can get some of the information you should know from municipal offices, provincial or territorial ministries, as well as applicable Government of Canada departments and agencies.
+Also, local chambers of commerce or boards of trade will often offer help to new businesses.

 Determining your fiscal period.
 Using the accrual method of accounting.

 What expenses you can deduct and how you can deduct them.